Preparing Your Quilt for Long Arm Quilting

 - Mark the top edge of your quilt top with a safety pin

 - Press your quilt top.
 Fold it gently.
-If possible, hang it over a hanger like a pair of slacks.

 - Do NOT layer top, batting and backing.
 They are loaded on the quilting machine as separate layers.